Roblox/roact/docs/advanced/bindings-and-refs.md

-Sometimes, Roact's reconciliation process is ill-suited for managing certain properties.
-For cases like this, Roact provides the Bindings feature, and a specialized version of it called Refs (an analog for React's Ref feature).
+In certain situations, Roact's reconciliation process is ill-suited for managing some Instance properties.
+For cases like this, Roact provides escape hatches in the form of Bindings and Refs.

-## Bindings

 Bindings and Refs are intended to be used in cases where Roact cannot solve a problem directly, or its solution might not be performant enough, like:

+* Invoking functions on Roblox Instances
-* Resizing a box to fit its contents dynamically
+* Dynamically resizing a host component to fit its contents
 * Gamepad selection
 * Animations

+## Bindings

+Bindings are special objects that the Roact reconciler automatically unwraps into values.
+When a binding is updated, Roact will change only the specific properties that are subscribed to it.

 ### Binding Properties

-Bindings can be used to provide an external source for a prop value, or to update them outside of the Roact reconciler.
+Bindings can be used to provide an external source for a prop value, or to update those values outside of the Roact reconciliation process.

-To do this, create a binding and an updater using `Roact.createBinding()` and put the results somewhere persistent.
-This function returns two results: a binding object and an updater function (which can be called to modify the bound value).
+First, create a binding and an updater using `Roact.createBinding()` and put the results somewhere persistent. `createBinding` returns two results: a binding object and an updater function, which is used to update the binding's value.

 ```lua
 local Foo = Roact.Component:extend("Foo")